jonathan-karl/applied-social-data-science/Techniques of Spatial Economic Analysis/Data/README.md

 		- "VNL_v2_npp_2016_global_vcmslcfg_c202101211500.average.tif"
 		- "VNL_v2_npp_2017_global_vcmslcfg_c202101211500.average.tif"
 	- (download [here](https://eogdata.mines.edu/products/vnl/))
+	- The tif files should be saved in the pre-made folders.
+For instance "VNL_v2_npp_2017_global_vcmslcfg_c202101211500.average.tif" should be saved in "06-2017".

 2. Administrative Boundaries (~300MB)
 	- For each country, a shapefile with necessary administrative boundaries is necessary to run the analysis.
 Keep in mind that each shapefile is comprised of five files with the appendices cpg, dbf, prj, shp, shx.
 The following files are to be downloaded with all appendices.